ripkenwalker/MUSI3770_Assignment_3/index.md

 ##### What are some of your current jobs right now?

 I spend most of my time on this app called _Any Distance_, which is a fitness app.
-It’s not music technology, but I do have a collection of music technology apps available under my company **[Coda Labs]**(https://codalabs.io/).
+It’s not music technology, but I do have a collection of music technology apps available under my company Coda Labs.
 Those apps are primarily tools for musicians.
 Both of those projects occupy most of my time currently.

 ##### For this interview specifically, we will focus on your work with Coda Labs.
 I want to begin by talking about your introduction into computer science and music technology.
 What started that pathway for you?